 2. Get Face to Face

-Whenever possible, get face to face with your client.
+Whenever possible, good sales management professionals find face to face time with their clients.
 There is no better way to build client rapport than to be physically present and in front of them.
 This demonstrates that you value them as a client and are willing to invest in the relationship.
 It also breaks down many of the barriers that exist over the phone, like the inability to read body language, or in less personal environments like an office or place of business.

 Offering to travel to a client’s location is a good practice, but if possible, invite them into a less formal environment in order to make your conversation more relaxed and comfortable .
 One of the most valuable ways I found to meet with clients was to ask them where they like to go to breakfast or for coffee.
 Even the busiest people have to eat, and will often make time when they otherwise might pass.